SystemsGenetics/GEMmaker/README.md

 ## Test using the example data

-### Local Example
+GEM-maker comes with two examples **Local Example** and **Remote Example**

-To execute the GEM-maker with the example dataset you must first rename the **nextflow.config.example** file as **nextflow.config**.
+To execute the GEM-maker with an example dataset you must first rename the **nextflow.config.example** file as **nextflow.config**.

 You should then ensure that the **trimmomatic.clip_path** option in the **nextflow.config** file is set to the full path where the Trimmomatic clipping files are housed.
-Replace the text **<ILLUMINACLIP_PATH>** placeholder text.
+Replace the text **<ILLUMINACLIP_PATH>** placeholder text with the path.

 The example config file also has an example profile for running this workflow on a SLURM cluster.
 To use the SLURM profile you must, at a minimum, change the **<QUEUE_NAME>** placeholder text to be the name of the queue used for submission on your cluster.
 If you require additional settings you can adjust the profile as per the [NextFlow configuration documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles).

+### Local Example

-GEM-maker comes with an example data, which is stored in the **examples** folder.
+GEM-maker comes with a Local example dataset, which is stored in the **examples** folder.
 The **nextflow.config.example** (which should be renamed **nextflow.config** to run the example) is set up to run this data when you clone the repository.

  The data is from an imaginary organism with the name of "Cool Organism", which is abbreviated "CORG".
-CORG has a very small "genome" of 1471 nucleotides, 2 "chromosomes" and 3 "genes".
+CORG has a very small "genome" of only 1471 nucleotides, 2 "chromosomes" and 3 "genes".
 The 3 genes are named "gene\_Alpha", "gene\_Beta" and "gene\_Zeta".
-The made up reference genome file (CORG.fna), gtf file (CORG.gtf), and hisat files (CORG.?/ht2) are stored in the directory "./GEM-maker/examples/reference/".
+The made up reference genome file **CORG.fna**, gtf file **CORG.gtf**, and hisat files **CORG.?/ht2** are stored in the directory "./GEM-maker/examples/reference/".

 The example data consists of 3 "RNA-seq" data sets which are contained in the directory "./GEM-maker/examples/Data/".
 They are examples of unpaired data, and are each in a folder of their own.
 The file format for these reads is "?\_1.fastq" where the "?" is replaced by the number of the sample.
-GEM-maker finds these files through the glob pattern assigned to the "local\_samples\_path" in the "nextflow.config" file.0
+GEM-maker finds these files through the glob pattern assigned to the "local\_samples\_path" in the **nextflow.config** file.

-Run the local example by having nextflow run the "main.nf" script.
-This is usually done by running "nextflow run main.nf".
-This may vary depending on if you are running nextflow on a server that has requirements for executing scripts.
+Once you understand the above information, run the Local example dataset using the commands in the section below titled **Executing the Workflow**

-The local example should output 3 directories.
+Once executed, the local example should output 3 directories.
 GEM-maker will automatically combine files that have the same experiment number( \[SED\]RX0000000 ) but different run numbers ( \[SED\]RR0000000 ), so it is possible that the \[SED\]RX number contains multiple \[SED\]RR runs.
-In the example, this is not the case.
+However, in the the local example, this is not the case.

-In each SRX\_output file you will find the following files:
+In each output directory you will find the following files:
 - **fastq**   The fastq reads file for the experiment
 - **fastqc**  6 or 12 files (depending on paired or unpaired data) from fastqc.
 Fastqc is set up to check files before and after trimmomatic
 - **sam**  alignment file